 Kevin worked closely on the revisions to the SIAC Rules 2013, SIAC Rules 2016, SIAC Investment Arbitration Rules 2017, and leads the SIAC Secretariat on the drafting of the seventh edition of the SIAC Rules.
 He is an active participant at UNCITRAL Working Group II (Dispute Settlement) and UNCITRAL Working Group III (ISDS) and frequently speaks, lectures and conducts training on contemporary issues in arbitration.

-Kevin is listed by Who’s Who Legal as a Global Leader and National Leader (Southeast Asia) in international arbitration.
-Peers and clients say that he is ‘without equal in the region, in terms of institutional knowledge and expertise in international arbitration’ and ‘no one knows more about arbitration in Singapore’.
+Recognised for being ‘truly exceptional in his passion for, and knowledge of, international arbitration’, Kevin is listed by Who’s Who Legal as a Global Leader and National Leader for Southeast Asia in international arbitration.
+Described as a ‘rock star of arbitration’ and ‘a calm presence and a safe pair of hands for the most complex matters’, peers and clients say that he is ‘without equal in the region, in terms of institutional knowledge and expertise in international arbitration’ and that ‘no one knows more about arbitration in Singapore’.

 Kevin is qualified as a Barrister and Solicitor with the Law Society of Upper Canada.
 He speaks English and French.